 Welcome to the Local Government Institute of Wisconsin The Local Government Institute of Wisconsin, Inc. is a not-for-profit, non-partisan corporation representing all citizens of Wisconsin at the local level and created to conduct research, enhance collaboration, and educate the public and policymakers on ways to improve local government's ability to serve the people.
 There are 1,922 local units of government in Wisconsin:

-The date has been set for Wisconsin's 3rd annual Lean Government Conference.
-Mark your calendars for October 2, 2013!
+The program for Wisconsin's 3rd annual Lean Government Conference has been posted and on-line conference registration is now open.
 The venue this year will be the conference facilities at the American Family Center in Madison.
 This facility is conveniently located at the intersection of Hwy 151 and Interstates 39, 90 and 94 - offering easy acces for people coming from all parts of Wisconsin.
-Stay tuned for an announcement of the conference program in the coming weeks.
+For conference details and registration, visit http://www.wisquality.org/lean-government-2013/.

 The Wisconsin Center for Performance Excellence has partnered with Northcentral Technical College (NTC) in Wausau to offer educational workshops and seminars in a location more convenient to residents of northern and central Wisconsin.
 The first sessions to be offered are a series of workshops by popular presenter Walter Jankowski.
 Walter Jankowski is a Reinvention Consultant and the owner and principal in Reinvention, LLC, a Madison-based consulting firm.

 Our annual conference is designed to motivate, inspire…and provide practical tools and techniques to help your organization be the best it can be!
 Whether your interest is in Baldrige, LEAN, or optimizing workplace or personal performance, our speakers will energize you and your team.
 This conference is a meeting point where the performance-minded develop skills, network and help move Wisconsin Forward–one organization at a time.